 Hassle-free fun is waiting for you, but so is safety.
 The City of Dublin is committed to keeping all residents and guests safe.
-Measures include mandatory mask-wearing, social distancing measures, and enhanced cleaning in establishments and hotels.
+Measures include mask-wearing, social distancing measures, and enhanced cleaning in establishments and hotels.
 Read more to know what to expect.

 Whether you’re traveling as a couple, or with the family, there’s something for everyone here, but not as you know it.
 What sets us apart are the things that you won’t find anywhere else.